 He rid his shirt of the lumpy bag of pill bottles with an accurate pitch to a counter by the fridge.

-She sat obediently to watch his operations on the truck bed as he first unbolted one of the box side rails and removed it to a place against the rear wall.
+She sat obediently to watch his operations on the truck bed as he first unbolted one of the wooden box side rails and removed it to a place against the rear wall.
 He stripped off the sheets and pillowcases and tossed them away in a rounded bundle through the air.
 She became fascinated when he brought fresh bedding and began to fit a sheet to the mattress, snatching it up to stand on end like it weighed no more than a playing card, and flipping it over to finish off the remaining corners.
 The top sheet resounded like the crack of a whip as he snapped it flat in mid-air.
 In his large, rudimentary way, he assembled everything necessary for her overnight comfort.